CERNDocumentServer/cds-ils/CONTRIBUTING.rst

 ..
     Copyright (C) 2019 CERN.

-    CDS Books is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    CDS-ILS is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.

 Contributing